secustor/prometheus-nagios-exporter/README.md

 Use the Makefile to locally test your changes.
 The 'make build' command will create a new local docker image, then the 'make run' command will execute these changes locally.

-Go to `http://localhost:8080/` (or the port specifed on the `make run` command) on your browser to see the index page for the exporter.
+Go to `http://localhost:8080/` (or the port specified on the `make run` command) on your browser to see the index page for the exporter.